circuitfox/vitae-net/docs/DatabaseDiagrams.md

 - The stat attribute represents whether or not the medication is a stat/prn medication.
 The value "0"/"FALSE" will indicate the medication is not stat/prn, while "1"/"TRUE" will indicate that the medication is stat/prn.

 **patients:** The patients table is used to store information relevant to the virtual patients who may be listed on a medical administration record for the students to interact with.
-- The sex attribute indicates the biological gender of the patient.
+- The sex attribute indicates the sex of the patient.
 The value "0"/"FALSE" will indicate the patient is female, while "1"/"TRUE" will indicate the patient is male.

 ### Phase 2 ERD